Macquarie Centre: 1960s: purchase of land

+1980s: opening

-Macquarie Centre had originally planned to open in Easter 1981 however it was delayed to September and then delayed again to November.
+Macquarie Centre had originally planned to open in Easter 1981, however it was delayed to September and then delayed again to November.
 The delays had a devastating impact on small retailers who had stocked up for opening deadlines.

-Macquarie Centre officially opened on 17 November 1981 by then premier of New South Wales Neville Wran.
+Macquarie Centre officially opened on 17 November 1981 by the Premier of New South Wales, Neville Wran.
 The centre featured an Olympic sized ice rink, Grace Bros (rebranded to Myer in 2004), Big W, Target, Woolworths and 130 speciality stores.
 Macquarie Centre was the third centre in Sydney to facilitate an "incline mall" design (after Westfield Burwood and Westfield Hurstville) and was built on a spiral staircase around the sundial water fountain.
 This meant that it is a gently-ascending grade and that the levels were connected via a system of ramps, stairs and escalators.

-Franklins No Frills was added to the centre in 1992 and was renamed to Franklins in 2001 and operated until its closure in 2012.
+Franklins Fresh was added to the centre in 1992 and was renamed to Franklins in 2001 and operated until its closure in 2012.
+The middle of the centre included a spiral atrium with interconnecting stairways called the "Rain Forest".
+In 1997, this area underwent a refurbishment, redoing the layout entirely and adding a sundial clock fountain, which was removed in 2015.

 Macquarie Ice Rink is home to Sydney Bears and Sydney Ice Dogs ice hockey teams.
 The ice rink is used for ice skating, ice dance, speed skating and ice hockey.
-Macquarie Centre is the only shopping centre in Sydney to provide a full size Olympic rink (60m x 30m) with seating for approximately 2000 people.
+Macquarie Centre is the only shopping centre in Sydney to provide a full size Olympic rink (60m x 30m) with seating for approximately 2,000 people.
 Macquarie Ice Rink was used for the 1991 World short track speed skating Championships.

-There were plans for a cinema complex to open in the centre in 1981 however it had fallen through and it was not until September 1994 when the eight screen Greater Union multiplex and leisure precinct opened on the rooftop level.
+There were plans for a cinema complex to open in the centre in 1981, however these plans had fallen through.
+It was not until September 1994 when the eight screen Greater Union multiplex and leisure precinct opened on the rooftop level.

+21st Century

-In 2000 the 'Escape' and 'Loft' areas were opened, which included a major facelift in 1999 to the centre's entrances, extra parking and new retail stores.
+In 2000, the 'Escape' and 'Loft' areas were opened, which included a major facelift in 1999 to the centre's entrances, extra parking and new retail stores.
 These included Borders (second store in Australia), BaySwiss, Dick Smith Powerhouse, Freedom and Wheel & Barrow.
 The Loft was designed as a home wares precinct.
 This development also included new food outlets and an expansion of the Greater Union cinema complex, from 8 to 16 cinemas.
 Greater Union was renamed to Event Cinemas in 2009.

 In 2010, Fitness First opened on the space vacated by Freedom and JB Hi-Fi moved from the location on level 2 to the space vacated by Borders on level 4.

-AMP Wholesale Shopping Centre Fund No. 2 wholly owns the centre after an ownership agreement was reached with former co-owner Westfield Management Limited in 2012.
+AMP Wholesale Shopping Centre Fund No. 2 wholly owns the centre after an ownership agreement was reached with former co-owner Westfield in 2012.
+In October 2021, Cbus and UniSuper each purchased a 25% shareholding.